jocarthaens/custom-data-structures/README.md

 + Write-protected tuple where its stored data can only be overriden if an inputted key object has matched the tuple's key object that was introduced to the  upon the tuple's creation.

 ## To Add
-+ Flat Hash Set that shares similar features with FlatMaps, but only manages and stores unique objects.
++ Flat Hash Set that shares similar features with FlatMaps, but only stores unique , as opposed to FlatMap's keys and values.
-+ Read-Only version of data structures to prevent unauthorized modification of its elements.
++ Read-Only version of data structures to prevent unauthorized modification of its elements
-+ Priority Queue.
++ Priority Queue
-+ Tree-based data structures, hopefully if concept is fully understood.
-(AVL Trees, RB Trees, Balanced Trees)
++ Tree-based data structures such as RB and AVL trees (hopefully, if concept is fully understood)